-- 1. Material acquired in /opt/FJSVsnap/bin/fjsnap -a filename (Need to be executed with root access privilege) - 2. /var/crash//unix. - 3. /var/crash//vmcore. - 4.
-Output of fsck -F sfcfs -N -o nolog raw_device If the file system needs to be recovered.
+- 1. Material acquired in /opt/FJSVsnap/bin/fjsnap -a filename (Need to be executed with root access privilege) - 2. /var/crash/\/unix.\ - 3. /var/crash/\/vmcore.\ - 4.
+Output of fsck -F sfcfs -N -o nolog raw\device \ If the file system needs to be recovered.

 If the investigation material must urgently be sent, prepare the followings at least.
-This material is a part of material collected by fjsnap and required for the initial investigation of GFS Shared file system.
+This material is a part of material collected by fisnap and required for the initial investigation of GFS Shared file system.

-- Material collected by /etc/opt/FJSVsfcfs/bin/sfcsnap.sh -a -d dirname (Collect by executing with a root access privilege) - /var/adm/messages
+- Material collected by /etc/opt/FJSVsfcfs/bin/sfcsnap.sh -a -d dirname (Collect by executing with a root access privilege) - /var/adm/messages\ collected after rebooting the system.

-- All material above should be collected from all nodes where the GFS Shared file system is shared. - This material should be collected as soon as the symptom occurred.
-Some material might not be collected after rebooting the system. - For the directory dirname designated in sfcsnap.sh, specify the existing directory.
-Material is stored in the sub-directory. - Above-mentioned material is only for initial investigation.
+All material above should be collected from all nodes where the GFS Shared file system is shared.This material should be collected as soon as the symptom occurred.
+Some material might not be

+- For the directory dirname designated in sfcsnap.sh, specify the existing directory.
+Material is stored in the sub-directory.

+- Above-mentioned material is only for initial investigation.
 Be sure to collect all what are described in No.1 to 4.